iSarthakGautam/Basic-GUI-Calculator/README.md

 - initialize_app
 - input_number

-All this javascript functions provide the functionality to the app.
+All this javascript functions are resposible for functionality of the app.